adinapoli/alfredodinapoli.com/posts/2013-07-28-state-is-pure.markdown

 # State is pure
-Maybe (or maybe not) it happened to you at least once during your Haskell journey looking at functions like this:
+Maybe (or maybe not) it happened to you at least once during your Haskell journey to look at functions like this...

 ``` haskell
 stackManip :: State Stack Int